 2. High Calcium Levels

-According to the Mayo Clinic, too much calcium in the body can cause constipation, bone pain, fatigue, abnormal heart rhythms among other side effects.
+Too much calcium in the body can cause constipation, bone pain, fatigue and abnormal heart rhythms among other side effects, according to the Mayo Clinic.

 3. Allergic Reaction

 A case study published October 2016 in Allergology International found that fish collagen caused an allergic reaction in a 30-year-old person with a known marine allergy even when the supplement was produced using high-heat methods.

 Signs of an allergic reaction, according to the Mayo Clinic, may include: